dgc-network/dgc-WC/README.md

 You can easily show specific category products.
 While creating new table click on the basic tab.
 You will find an option to select your category.
 You can also choose multiple categories.

 ### Is it suitable for any theme ?
- Yes. *WooCommerce Product Table* will adapt with your theme design.
+Yes. *dgc for WooCommerce* will adapt with your theme design.